 In only a few years' time, the cryptocurrency industry has exploded.
-From the now-ubiquitous tales of "Bitcoin millionaires" to the increasing number of companies jumping into the crypto arena, it's hard to ignore the news—or the feeling that not owning cryptocurrency means missing out.
-The price of one bitcoin has ranged from $1,000 in early 2017 to more than $68,000 in November 2021—but with intense volatility, including periodic drawdowns of more than 50%, along the way.
+From the now-ubiquitous tales of "bitcoin millionaires" to the increasing number of companies jumping into the crypto arena, it's hard to ignore the news—or the feeling that not owning cryptocurrency means missing out.
+The price of one bitcoin has ranged from $1,000 in early 2017 to more than $68,000 in November 2021, before falling back to around $16,000 by late 2022—but with intense volatility, including periodic drawdowns of more than 50% along the way.

 Blockchain, the underlying technology that supports cryptocurrencies, is an open-source, public record-keeping system operating on a decentralized computer network (i.e., the internet) that records transactions between parties in a verifiable and permanent way.
-Blockchain provides accountability, as the records are intended to be immutable, which presents potential applications for many businesses.
+Blockchain provides accountability because the records are intended to be immutable, which presents potential applications for many businesses.
 While blockchain has often been associated with cryptocurrencies, it has many potential uses beyond payments, including smart contracts, supply chain management, and financial services.
-Note that ownership of Bitcoin or other cryptocurrencies is not an investment in blockchain, the technology, or its current or future uses.
+Note that ownership of bitcoin or other cryptocurrencies is not an investment in blockchain, the technology, or its current or future uses.

 What is cryptocurrency, and how is it valued?

 Fiat currencies like U.S. dollars and euros are forms of money issued by governments to serve as legal tender.
-Cryptocurrencies such as Bitcoin, on the other hand, are "non-fiat," non-governmental forms of "digital cash" to be used for electronic payments.
-The idea of "digital cash" isn't new—it started with credit cards, PayPal, Venmo and other services' need for easy, traceable electronic payments.
+Cryptocurrencies like bitcoin, on the other hand, are "non-fiat," non-governmental forms of "digital cash" to be used for electronic payments.
+The idea of "digital cash" isn't new—it started with credit cards, PayPal, Venmo, and others to satisfy the need for easy, traceable electronic payments.
 But those payments are tied to fiat currencies managed by central banks, whereas cryptocurrencies are managed by technology, specifically cryptology.
 Proponents believe the value of a cryptocurrency is based on the quality of the cryptology, the number of cryptocurrency units created, and the technology that limits the creation of additional units.
 Like any traded item—think baseball cards—the value often depends on supply and demand: The fewer units available, the higher the price potential buyers are willing to pay.

-Like many new technologies or products, Bitcoin attracted adherents interested in innovation and the perceived absence of governmental control.
-Traders saw it as an alternative to traditional investments such as stocks, bonds, and cash, and trading momentum led to a rising, if highly volatile, price.
-All of this attracted media attention, which has driven mainstream awareness and ultimately, increasing acceptance, and a market to trade it.
-While companies as varied as PayPal, Microsoft, Starbucks, and AT&T accept Bitcoin as a form of payment, such transactions typically involve a third party processor; thus its use in everyday commerce remains far outside the mainstream.1
+Like many new technologies or products, bitcoin attracted adherents interested in innovation and the perceived absence of governmental control.
+Traders saw it as an alternative to traditional investments like stocks, bonds, and cash, and trading momentum led to a rising, if highly volatile, price.
+All this attracted media attention, which has driven mainstream awareness and ultimately increasing acceptance and a market to trade it.
+While companies as varied as PayPal, Microsoft, Starbucks, and AT&T accept bitcoin as a form of payment, such transactions typically involve a third-party processor; thus, its use in everyday commerce remains far outside the mainstream.1

-No one knows for sure, but according to a study released by the National Bureau of Economic Research (NBER) in December 2021, just 0.01% of account holders controlled 27% of the total bitcoin in circulation.1
+No one knows for sure, but despite more than 85 million owners total as of June 2023, just 9.11% of account owners controlled more than 98% of the total bitcoin in circulation.1

-No. Bitcoin was the first cryptocurrency and it is the best known, most widely held, and—with about 46% of the total cryptocurrency market cap2—the most valuable.
-However, as of June 2022 there were more than nineteen thousand digital currencies in the marketplace, of which more than 40 had a market capitalization exceeding $1 billion.
-Some of the more popular cryptocurrencies include BNB, USD Coin, Cardano, Tether, Ethereum, Polkadot, and XRP.
+No. Bitcoin was the first cryptocurrency and is the best known, most widely held, and—with about 48% of the total cryptocurrency market cap.2 However, as of June 2023, there were more than 25,000 digital currencies in the marketplace, of which more than 40 had a market capitalization exceeding $1 billion.
+Some more popular cryptocurrencies include BNB, USD Coin, Cardano, Tether, Ethereum, Polkadot, and XRP.

-2 According to June 13, 2022 data from coinmarketcap.com, indicating Bitcoin market cap of $0.452 trillion, and total global crypto market cap of $0.979 trillion.
+2 According to June 20, 2023 data from coinmarketcap.com, indicating bitcoin market cap of $0.544 trillion, and total global crypto market cap of $1.11 trillion.